 - issue management

-I am always looking for students interested in master thesis projects related to my interests, take a look at the project proposals for inspiration.
+I am always looking for students interested in master thesis projects related to my interests.